Veterinary Technology Program beginning Fall 2024!

 Southern Union’s Veterinary Technology Program curriculum is a rigorous two-year program aimed at providing an excellent educational foundation for a career as a Licensed Veterinary Technician.
 Our curriculum will prepare students to enter into the field of veterinary medicine and expose them to the limitless career opportunities within it.
 The program will require an average of 25 hours per week engaging students in the classroom and laboratory in addition to providing opportunities for clinical hands-on experiences off campus.
-Upon completion of the program, our students will be awarded an Associate of Applied Sciences degree in Veterinary Technology, should be eligible to apply for the Veterinary Technician National Examination (VTNE) and, upon satisfactory passing of the exam, state licensure as a Licensed Veterinary Technician (LVT).
+Upon completion of the program, our students will be awarded an Associate of Applied Sciences degree in Veterinary Technology.
+Graduates will only become Veterinary Technicians upon satisfactory passing of the Veterinary Technician National Examination (VTNE), AL state jurisprudence licensure examination, and granted registration with the State Board of Veterinary Medical Examiners as a Licensed Veterinary Technician (LVT).

 Our Vet Tech Program is one of three programs in Alabama and is the only on-campus program in the State.
 On-campus paired with off-campus clinical site learning uniquely prepares students to be qualified veterinary professionals by the time they graduate.